 In addition to being associated with a wide range of dangers and negative effects, procrastination is also a highly prevalent phenomenon.

 Furthermore, many more people than that engage in various forms of procrastination in general.
 For example, in a study on an adult sample, 74% of people who were surveyed indicated that they go to bed later than they planned to at least once a week, with no external reason for doing so.

 Finally, procrastination is especially common among certain populations, such as students.
 For example, studies show that approximately 80%–95% of college students engage in procrastination to some degree, approximately 70% consider themselves to be procrastinators, and approximately 50% say that they procrastinate in a consistent and problematic manner.

 How to avoid procrastinating

-People procrastinate because their self-control and motivation are hindered by factors such as exhaustion and outweighed by factors such as anxiety.
+People procrastinate because their self-control and motivation are hindered by issues such as exhaustion and outweighed by issues such as anxiety.
 Accordingly, common causes of procrastination include abstract goals, rewards that are far in the future, fear of failure, and perfectionism.

 To avoid procrastination, there are several things that you can do.

 First, if you need to stop procrastinating right now, do the following: